Samthesimpsons/Project-Weather-ETL-Application/README.md

 # Assignment

 Chose the Data Engineering Question for my job application - ML Engineer.
 This repository contains all the code and documentation.
-My attempt landed me a AI Engineer role which I did not accept.
+My attempt landed me a ML Engineer role which I did not accept.

 ## Deliverables: